schnell18/dotfiles/README.md

 - [lsd][14]

 ## Extra setup instructions

-Instructions in this section are necessary only if the `setup.sh` script doesn't work.

 While running `stow TOOL_NAME` is sufficient for most tools, some tools do require additional setup.
 This section details the extra instructions to follow